feathersjs/feathers/packages/authentication/docs/migrating.md

 - `auth.localEndpoint` has been removed.
 There isn't a local service anymore.
 It is a passport plugin and has turned into `feathers-authentication-local`.
 - `auth.userEndpoint` has been removed.
 It is now part of `feathers-authentication-local` and is `auth.local.service`.
 - Cookies are now disabled by default.
 If you need cookie support (ie. OAuth, Server Side Rendering, Redirection) then you need to explicitly enable it by setting `auth.cookie.enable = true`.
+- When setting up an OAuth strategy it used to be `strategy: FacebookStrategy` and is now capitalized `Strategy: FacebookStrategy`.
 - Any passport strategy options are flattened.
 So previously you would have had this in your config:

   ```json